-Key achievements
+Key Achievements

-The core measure of HOSC's success is not how much effort it has put in, but to effect positive change for residents. i.
-The development of Buckinghamshire, Oxfordshire and Berkshire West Joint Health Overview and Scrutiny Committee (BOB JHOSC)
+The core measure of HOSC's success is not how much effort it has put in - the number of meetings it has held, the reports written and recommendations made.
+These are ancillary to its primary goal, which is, in doing its role, to effect positive change for residents.

+The Development of Buckinghamshire, Oxfordshire and Berkshire West Joint Health Overview and Scrutiny Committee (BOB JHOSC)

-A major development this year has been the launch and the formalisation of the Buckinghamshire, Oxfordshire and Berkshire West Joint Health Overview and Scrutiny Committee (BOB JHOSC).
-The committee is made up of councillors from Oxfordshire County Council and the unitary authorities of Buckinghamshire, west Berkshire, Wokingham and Reading and looks to scrutinise the integrated care system at a 'system' level, (rather than place-based issues which are reserved to the OJHOSC).
+A major development this year has been the development and the formalisation of the Buckinghamshire, Oxfordshire and Berkshire West Joint Health Overview and Scrutiny Committee (BOB JHOSC).
+The Committee is a joint Health and Overview and Scrutiny Committee made up of Councillors from Oxfordshire County Council and the unitary authorities of Buckinghamshire, West Berkshire, Wokingham and Reading and looks to scrutinise the Integrated Care System at a 'system' level, (rather than Placebased issues which are reserved to the OJHOSC).

-Following two informal meetings of the BOB JHOSC in previous years, the committee held its first formal meeting on 25 January 2023 in order to scrutinise the forthcoming BOB integrated care partnership strategy.
-At the meeting Cllr Jane MacBean, Buckinghamshire County Council, and Cllr Jane Hanna, Oxfordshire County Council, were elected as chair and vice-chair of the committee respectively.
+Following two informal meetings of the BOB JHOSC in previous years, the Committee held its first formal meeting on 25 January 2023 in order to scrutinise the forthcoming BOB Integrated Care Partnership Strategy.
+At the meeting Cllr Jane MacBean, Buckinghamshire County Council, and Cllr Jane Hanna, Oxfordshire County Council, were elected as Chair and Vice-Chair of the Committee respectively.

-Throughout the process there has been a collaborative tone to cross council scrutiny by BOB OJHOSC members.
-However, during the first meeting of the committee, it became apparent that there were a number of ways to develop its working practices.
-It was notable at the 25 January 2023 meeting, that only Cllrs Hanna, Champken-Woods and Levy were able to attend.
-There is a need to make the meeting more accessible by making virtual attendance options available.
+Throughout the process there has been a collaborative tone to cross-council scrutiny by BOB OJHOSC members.
+However, during the first meeting of the Committee, it became apparent that there were a number of ways to develop the Committee and its working practices more effective.
+It was notable at the 25 January 2023 Committee Meeting, that only Cllrs Hanna, Champken-Woods and Levy were able to attend the meeting; and there is a need to make the meeting more accessible via making virtual attendance options available.
 In addition, there is a need to firm up, and develop a joint protocol in respect of the BOB JHOSC.

-Many of the BOB JHOSC's comments on the integrated care partnership (ICP) strategy were taken into account on finalisation of the BOB ICP strategy, as shown in the report on the ICP strategy consultation.
+Many of the BOB JHOSC's comments on the Integrated Care Partnership (ICP) Strategy were taken into account on finalisation of the BOB ICP Strategy, as shown in the Report on the ICP Strategy Consultation.

 ii.
-Co-optee recruitment: Extending representation
+Co-optee Recruitment: Extending Representation

 Within the membership of the HOSC there is space for three co-opted members.
-These members play two key roles on the committee - bringing in new knowledge and experience to the committee, and by virtue of being nonpolitically aligned giving deeper assurance to the public of the HOSC's independent and apolitical commitment to improving local resident health outcomes.
+These members play two key roles on the committee - bringing in new knowledge and experience to the committee, and by virtue of being non-politically aligned giving deeper assurance to the public of the HOSC's independent and apolitical commitment to improving local resident health outcomes.

 Over the last year, two co-opted members finished their terms: Alan Cohen and Barbara Shaw.
-With both having served two two year terms it was necessary that the committee undertake an open recruitment exercise.
+With both having served two two-year terms it was necessary that the committee undertake an open recruitment exercise.

-A key principle of the committee is the recognition that different service levels in health services do not impact all residents in the same way.
+A key principle of the committee is the recognition that differential service levels in health services do not impact all residents in the same way.
 Typically, health inequalities weigh most heavily on those with the fewest spare resources.
 Consistently asking how existing health inequalities may be addressed is therefore an important part of the committee's mission, but this sort of challenge really relies on understanding the practical experiences of members in order to assess the robustness of any reply put forward.

-The committee expressed a desire that in its recruitment exercise it should broaden its expertise and representation to groups whose voices may not usually be heard.
+This being the case, the committee expressed a desire that in its recruitment exercise it should broaden its expertise and representation to groups whose voices may not necessarily be heard as loudly as their situation requires.